- Press Center

 - Sustainable Development

-NOVATEK’s core producing assets are located in the Far North, a harsh Arctic region with vast mineral resources and a fragile and vulnerable eco-environment.
-Throughout all of its operations the Company is committed to environment protection.
-In 2015 environmental expenditures of NOVATEK, its subsidiaries and joint ventures aggregated RR 776 mln.
+NOVATEK’s core producing assets are located in the Far North, a harsh Arctic region with vast mineral resources and a fragile and vulnerable environment. Тhe Company is committed to environmental protection in its operations.
+In 2016, the Company’s overall expenses on environment protection amounted to RUB 1,199 mln.